 Punch cards go through a card reader which is connected to a computer.
 This computer converts the data into digital information.
 The computer contains the information which can interpret what the card says.

-Punch cards are now seen as obsolete.
-However, standardized tests and voting systems still use punch cards today.
+Although punch cards are now for the large part obsolete, standardized tests and voting systems still use punch cards today.